1. Location – are the hostels in the city centre?

 2. Breakfast – is it free and what do I get?

 Yes, breakfast is free (included in the price), from 08:00 to 10:30 each morning.
-You have a choice of 3 options plus one drink (coffee, tea, hot chocolate, milk, juice):
+You have a choice of 3 options plus one hot drink (coffee, tea, hot chocolate):

 If you arrive early and check in before 10:30 in the morning you can buy breakfast that day for 3.75 euro since your first free breakfast will be the next day.
 If you leave early (before 08:00 in the morning) you can get a free take-away breakfast.
 Just ask at reception the evening before.